• Skip to primary navigation

 Adjustable DC Motor Speed Controller Circuit

-This article also give some formula to help understand how it work but we should not be number expert to make it.
+Also, this article give some formula to help understand how it work but we should not be number expert to make it.

 What is a Adjustable DC Motor Speed Controller Circuit with Reverse Forward Facility:

-It uses simple electronic parts and this type of circuit is useful when we need to control motor speed and direction very exact like in robot or small electric car.
+This circuit controls DC motor speed and also it changes direction from forward to reverse and it uses simple electronic parts so this type of circuit is useful when we need to control motor speed and direction very exact, like in robot or small electric car.

 Components Functions:

-Two diodes are connected to control how fast timing capacitor charges and discharges.
+Also, two diodes connect to control how fast timing capacitor charges and discharges and then we can change PWM output by adjusting this.

-This help to change PWM duty cycle so we can control speed of DC motor.
+Additionally, one potentiometer changes charge and discharge time of capacitor and this helps to change PWM duty cycle, so we can control speed of DC motor.

 How the Circuit Works: